Made from pasteurized cow's milk

 Kanterkaas is available in two varieties Kanterkomijnekaas, which is flavoured with cumin and Kanternagelkaas laced with cumin and cloves.
-It is hard cheese made in two types of fat, respectively: 20+ (20-25%) and 40+ (40-44%).
-The colour of the rind is natural or may be treated with a colourless or yellow-coloured or red coloured cheese rind coating agent.
+It is a hard cheese made with two types of fats, respectively: 20+ (20-25%) and 40+ (40-44%).
+The colour of the rind is natural or may be treated with a colourless or yellow-coloured, or red coloured cheese rind coating agent.

 The flavour of Kanterkaas changes immensely as it ages.
 Plain Kanterkaas is nice and spicy to tangy, depending on age.
 Kanterkomijnekaas tastes fragrant, spicy, pleasant and mild to strong.

 Kanternagelkaas flavour varies from fragrant, spicy, warm and spicy to tangy.
-The pate of the cheese is firm to hard and over time very suitable for grating.
+The pate of the cheese is firm to hard.
 The colour of Kanter cheese is evenly ivory or yellow to yellow-green.
 It has a closed body, but some holes may exist.
 The cloves and cumin are evenly spread throughout the pate.